 Open-source software developed by Peter includes tools for calculating annotator agreement, discovering multi-word expressions, quickly generating Voronoi diagrams, calculating bootstrap statistics, performing few-shot classification, tokenizing text from HTML documents, and calculating corpus statistics.
 He also co-developed a machine learning model and coding tool that allows researchers and analysts to classify verbatim criminal offense texts into the National Corrections Reporting Program (NCRP) offense code classification.

 Peter most recently worked at Explosion AI as a Consulting Services Lead and Machine Learning Engineer.
 In this role, he led a team of consultants and developers, providing technical guidance and support to clients in NLP and ML.
 He developed and delivered machine learning models for clients across a range of industries, including transportation, health care, and legal.
 His contributions to the spaCy natural language processing library include improvements to debugging utilities, data visualization, model training speed, and documentation.

-Before joining RTI in 2015, Mr. Baumgartner worked as a consultant at Deloitte in its Advanced Analytics and Modeling practice.
+Before joining RTI in 2015, Peter worked as a consultant at Deloitte in its Advanced Analytics and Modeling practice.
 While there, he worked on several analytics initiatives in insurance underwriting, workforce analysis, veteran career services, health care and life sciences, and business development.